The Florida Panther

 About the Complex

-Collier County, Florida is home to two national wildlife refuges, Florida Panther NWR and the Ten Thousand Islands NWR.
+Collier County, Florida is home to two National Wildlife Refuges: Florida Panther NWR and Ten Thousand Islands NWR.

 Florida Panther is managed as part of the Southwest Florida Gulf Coast Refuge Complex.

 Learn more about the complex

 The National Wildlife Refuge System, within the U.S. Fish and Wildlife Service, manages a national network of lands and waters set aside to conserve America’s fish, wildlife, and plants.